muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 ### Optional options to configure

-The options on the first line that can be changed from default are:
+The general options that can be changed from default are:

 | Setting Name | Description |
 | --- | --- |